Essenceia/essenceia.github.io/content/hft/pcs/index.md

 This project aim's to implement the Ethernet physical layer for 10Gb and 40Gb fiber optics links.

-This post is a work in progress and currently used as means to more easily share schematics with others.
+This post is a work in progress and currently used as means to more easily share schematics.

-### RTL
+### Architecture

-High level schematics.
+High level schematics and design considerations for the 10GBASE-R and 40GBASE-R RX and TX PCSs.

 #### 10G RX